 We hope you're pursuing simultaneous submissions.
 Please withdraw your piece if accepted elsewhere.
 If this is the case, we offer you a big congratulations!

 No problem.
 Send all you like.

 Contributors receive a free copy and unlimited discounted copies of their issue, a bio and photo in the magazine, and the support of a caring and hardworking editor!

-Currently: about a week.
+Currently: a month.
 Palooka believes in having a fast turnaround while still taking great pride in giving each piece thorough consideration.